Supporting Healthy Black Agriculture

 Returning to the earth to heal from our past.

 SHBA is a 12-week leadership workgroup series designed to empower and inspire breakthroughs and transformation in Black communities.
 Our workgroup teaches the basics of growing your own food as well as the entrepreneurial benefits/opportunities in the agriculture field.
-Our mission is to bring sustainability back into agriculture while providing bonding time and healing space for Black families and opportunities for community members to learn about agriculture from the black experience.
-To make our work more impactful, we dive into the many societal pressures that keep Black people from pursuing agricultural careers such as land access, culturally relevant training, Post Traumatic Slave Syndrome (PTSS), and many more.
+Our mission is to bring sustainability back into agriculture while providing bonding time and healing space for Black families and opportunities for community members to learn about agriculture from the Black experience.
+To make our work more impactful, we dive into the many societal pressures that keep Black people from pursuing agricultural careers such as land access, culturally relevant training, Post Traumatic Slave Syndrome (PTSS), and much more.

 Agriculture and White Supremacy

 SHBA is designed to bring about positive, permanent shifts in how we define and understand the ways white supremacy racism impacts our food systems.
-Shifts that are the direct cause for a new kind of freedom and POWER – the freedom to acknowledge and accept our painful history with agriculture, and the personal power to do something about it.
+These shifts are the direct cause for a new kind of freedom and POWER – the freedom to acknowledge and accept our painful history with agriculture, and the personal power to do something about it.
 Thus, impacting the confidence with which Black people live their lives and feed their families.

+Utilizing the framework of Dr. Joy DeGruy’s post-traumatic slave syndrome, Urban Triage’s transformative education model looks at the seemingly insurmountable obstacles that Black people have faced due to the ongoing and persistent trauma associated with existing within the context of white supremacy racism.
 Our framework focuses on adaptive behaviors that were developed as a result of the trauma – both positive and negative – that have allowed Black people to survive and often even thrive.
-The design of our framework for SHBF moves Black people from being recipients of services (traditional nonprofits) to individuals with agency, autonomy, and self-efficiency that support and empower their leadership and personal development.
+The design of our framework for SHBA moves Black people from being recipients of services (traditional nonprofits) to individuals with agency, autonomy, and self-efficiency that support and empower their leadership and personal development.

-COHORT 2 Details
+SHBA Workgroup - COHORT Details

 There is a $50/week stipend for parents and a $25/week stipend for youth